dart-lang/site-www/src/_guides/language/language-tour.md

     style="border: 1px solid #ccc;">
 </iframe>

-If the function contains only one statement, you can shorten it using arrow notation.
+If the function contains only one return statement, you can shorten it using arrow notation.
 Paste the following line into DartPad and click **Run** to verify that it is functionally equivalent.